tkomarlu/CS196W21/README.md

 When the input video ends, we save all images to a local directory and exit

 ## Performance
 The silence removal from the provided media clip is extremely CPU intensive.
-As a result, it can take a few minutes in order to process lengthy video clips.
+As a result, it can take a few minutes in order to process lengthy media clips.